‘Behaviour comes to us in big data’

 What could be good future applications of data science in the study of law?

 CS: ‘Data science is going to help us jurists establish the influence we now have on society.
 We have built cathedrals of legislation over the centuries.
 This legislation should influence people’s behaviour: what we want them to do or not to do, or what they should do differently.
 But what we as jurists have never actually done is to verify this properly.
 They do that more in the US.
 This branch of law that veers more towards the social-sciences is called socio-legal studies.
 What, for instance, do all those articles about neighbour law do to people who actually live next door to each other?
 We may now be better able to obtain this knowledge, because behaviour comes to us in big data.
 This makes law complete.’

-Gineke Wiggers has a place on the Data Science Research Programme at the Leiden Centre of Data Science.
+Gineke Wiggers has a place on the Data Science Research Programme.
 How did this research programme arise?